"Kolby is a bright young composer who understands the voice well. His writing is fresh and his accompaniments are creative and beautiful."

 Kolby Van Camp (b.
 1999) is an American composer, conductor, and vocalist.
 A native of Kansas, Van Camp attended Kansas State University where he will graduate in 2022 with a Bachelor of Music Education (BME) and Bachelor of Music Composition (BM) double major.

-As a composer, Van Camp's works have been described as neo-impressionist and have been performed from the regional to national level, most notably with his piece In Flanders Fields being performed by Allegro Choirs of Kansas City at the 2019 National ACDA convention in Kansas City.
+As a composer, Van Camp's works have been described as post-minimal and have been performed from the regional to national level, most notably with his piece In Flanders Fields being performed by Allegro Choirs of Kansas City at the 2019 National ACDA convention in Kansas City.
 Van Camp also gave a recital of his music entitled, An Evening of Art Song through Kansas State University in 2021.
 Van Camp primarily writes for voice, choir, and keyboard.
 Van Camp is also the president and co-founder of the desktop publishing company, Novus Music Publishing, Inc.

 When not composing, conducting, or concertizing, Van Camp collects pocket watches, is a die-hard Kansas State football fan, and dabbles with broadcasting.
 In 2020 he was named "The Voice of the Saints" after becoming the play-by-play announcer for his high school alma mater's inaugural football team.
 In 2021, Van Camp also created and is host of a music commentary podcast called Musically Inclined.
 Lastly, Van Camp is an avid lover of animals and is the proud owner of a rescue cat named Willie.